solutioninnovators/SI-Tabs/README.md

 ## Usage

 1. Include the si-tabs.js file in the head section of your page
-2. Add the ".tab" class to your tab links.
+2. Add the "tab" class to your tab links.
-3. Add the ".tabbed" class to the corresponding tabbed sections in the body of the page that you wish to show/hide using the tabs.
+3. Add the "tabbed" class to the corresponding tabbed sections in the body of the page that you wish to show/hide using the tabs.
 Give each tabbed section a unique ID.
 4. Use the ID of the section you want to point to in the tab link's href, i.e. href="#myTab"
-5. Add the ".tabbed_default" class on the section you wish to use as the default tab.
+5. Add the "tabbed_default" class on the section you wish to use as the default tab.

 ## Example usage